-This is one of the most memorable dates on Broadway and it has nothing to do with a musical.
+This is one of the most memorable dates ever on Broadway, and it has nothing to do with a musical.
 Hockey fans in the Big Apple waited 54 seasons for the moment that happened back on this date in 1994.
 Also, the National Hockey League officially expanded into the Sunshine State.
 Let’s hop aboard the THW time machine and take a journey back to relive all the best June 14 has to offer.

 Rangers End Their Drought

 The home crowd at Madison Square Garden had plenty to cheer about early as Brian Leetch and Adam Graves put the Rangers up 2-0 after a period of play.
-Trevor Linden got the Canucks on the board with a shorthanded goal early in the second period, but Mark Messier gets that one back while on the power play later in the frame.
+Trevor Linden got the Canucks on the board with a shorthanded goal early in the second period, but Mark Messier got it back while on the power play later in the frame.
 Linden scored again, early in the third period, but it wasn’t enough as the Rangers held on for the historic victory.

-Rangers defenseman Brian Leetch was given the Conn Smythe Trophy for being named the most valuable player of the postseason.
-He had 11 goals, 34 points and a plus-19 rating in 23 games to become the first U.S.-born player to win the Conn Smythe.
+Rangers defenseman Brian Leetch was given the Conn Smythe Trophy for being named the postseason’s most valuable player.
+He had 11 goals, 34 points, and a plus-19 rating in 23 games to become the first U.S.-born player to win the Conn Smythe.

 In the losing effort, Canucks goaltender Kirk McLean set an NHL record for most minutes played in one playoff year, with 1,543:45.
 He broke Ron Hextall’s record of 1542:22, set with the Philadelphia Flyers in 1987.
 His mark currently sits fourth all-time.
 Miikka Kiprusoff now holds the record after playing a total of 1,655:00 for the Calgary Flames in 2004.